This blog may contain affiliate links. Read our disclosure policy for more info.

 Some great hotels in Canmore are:

-- Canadian Rockies Chalets – This gorgeous hotel offers chalets with 2 and 3 bedrooms and full kitchens for as little as $135 CAD!
+- Canadian Rockies Chalets – Close to the center of Canmore, this gorgeous hotel offers chalets with 2 and 3 bedrooms, private patios, and full kitchens for as little as $135 CAD!

 - Malcolm Hotel – A luxury hotel with impeccable reviews offering an indoor pool and hot tub, BBQs, bar, and gym.